 When you unpack and detail your ideas, you can explain, far better, the intricacies and subtleties.
 It allows other people to enrich their own language and depth of understanding of the subject.
 People can then better relate to the parts that affect them.
 It makes it easier for them to fit the new ideas into their existing mental models, or recognise how it might have to change.
 Commonly understood language is fundamental to a shared mental model.

-3. Show the whole picture, and let people add to it
+3. Explore the whole picture, and let people add to it

 As executives and strategists, we often see (or think we see) a much wider and richer picture than others.
 (Of course, they often see a more detailed and richer picture of their part of that picture.
 That, too, is helpful.)
 We want to help people break out of their ‘silos’ so they can see for themselves how they can fit into the bigger picture.
 A way to help people appreciate a broader mental model of what is going on, is to widen their view.